Baron Coleridge

 Baron Coleridge, of Ottery St Mary in the County of Devon, is a title in the Peerage of the United Kingdom.
 It was created in 1874 for the prominent lawyer, judge and Liberal politician Sir John Coleridge.
 He served as Lord Chief Justice of England from 1880 to 1894.
 His son, the second Baron, represented Attercliffe in the House of Commons and served as a Judge of the High Court of Justice.
-As of 2010 the title is held by the latter's great-grandson, the fifth Baron, who succeeded in 1984.
+As of 2025 the title is held by the latter's great-great-grandson, the sixth Baron, who succeeded in 2025.

 The first Baron was the son of Sir John Taylor Coleridge and the great-nephew of the poet Samuel Taylor Coleridge.

 The ancestral home of the Coleridge family is The Chanter's House in Ottery St Mary.
 In October 2006 the increasing costs of maintaining the property caused the family trust to put the property up for sale and auction the contents.